 view than anywhere else: besides me, also Martha Nussbaum, Robert Pippin,

 David Wellbery, and (part-time still) James Conant and Michael Forster.
 As with

 Riverside, there is a large group of students interested in Nietzsche

 (six of the eight PhD students I've worked closely with in the last half-dozen years have had serious Nietzsche interests, two have published on Nietzsche, and one is writing a dissertation with a significant Nietzsche component).
-Note: Pippin is 70, and most of his supervision has been of students working on Kant or Hegel.
+Note: Most of Pippin's supervision has been of students working on Kant or Hegel.